workshopbutler/wordpress-plugin/workshop-butler/readme.txt

 == Languages ==

-The public pages are available in English, Spanish, French, German, Portuguese, and Dutch.
+The public pages are available in English, Spanish, French, German, Portuguese, Dutch and Norwegian.
 The administration panel is available only in English.

 == Frequently Asked Questions ==